OldSneerJaw/synctos/README.md

   * `supportedExtensions`: (optional) An array of case-insensitive file extensions that are allowed for an attachment's filename (e.g. "txt", "jpg", "pdf").
 No restriction by default.
   * `supportedContentTypes`: (optional) An array of content/MIME types that are allowed for an attachment's contents (e.g. "image/png", "text/html", "application/xml").
 No restriction by default.
   * `requireAttachmentReferences`: (optional) Whether every one of a document's attachments must have a corresponding `attachmentReference`-type property referencing it.
 Defaults to `false`.
-* `allowUnknownProperties`: (optional) Whether to allow the existence of properties that are not explicitly declared in the document type definition.
-Not applied recursively to objects that are nested within documents of this type.
-Defaults to `false`.
-* `immutable`: (optional) The document cannot be replaced or deleted after it is created.
-Note that, even if attachments are allowed for this document type (see the `allowAttachments` parameter for more info), it will not be possible to create, modify or delete attachments in a document that already exists, which means that they must be created inline in the document's `_attachments` property when the document is first created.
-Defaults to `false`.
-* `cannotReplace`: (optional) As with the `immutable` constraint, the document cannot be replaced after it is created.
-However, this constraint does not prevent the document from being deleted.
-Note that, even if attachments are allowed for this document type (see the `allowAttachments` parameter for more info), it will not be possible to create, modify or delete attachments in a document that already exists, which means that they must be created inline in the document's `_attachments` property when the document is first created.
-Defaults to `false`.
-* `cannotDelete`: (optional) As with the `immutable` constraint, the document cannot be deleted after it is created.
-However, this constraint does not prevent the document from being replaced.
-Defaults to `false`.
 * `customActions`: (optional) Defines custom actions to be executed at various events during the generated sync function's execution.
 Specified as an object where each property specifies a JavaScript function to be executed when the corresponding event is completed.
 In each case, the function accepts as parameters (1) the new document, (2) the old document that is being replaced/deleted (if any) and (3) an object that is populated with metadata generated by each event.
 In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be `true`, so be sure to account for such cases.
 If the document does not yet exist, the second parameter will be null or undefined and, in some cases where the document previously existed (i.e. it was deleted), the second parameter _may_ be non-null and its `_deleted` property will be `true`.
 At each stage of the generated sync function's execution, the third parameter (the custom action metadata parameter) is augmented with properties that provide additional context to the custom action being executed.
 Custom actions may call functions from the [standard sync function API](http://developer.couchbase.com/documentation/mobile/current/guides/sync-gateway/sync-function-api-guide/index.html) (e.g. `requireAccess`, `requireRole`, `requireUser`, `access`, `role`, `channel`) and may indicate errors via the `throw` statement to prevent the document from being written.
 The custom actions that are available, in the order their corresponding events occur:
   1. `onTypeIdentificationSucceeded`: Executed immediately after the document's type is determined and before checking authorization.
 The custom action metadata object parameter contains the following properties:
     * `documentTypeId`: The unique ID of the document type.